 Pittsford Community Baseball proudly announces the Travel Baseball Division for Spring 2019

 Try-outs for the 2020 season will be held on dates/fields seen below.
-It is recomended that players attend both sessions, but players are only required to attend one session.
+Players should attend only one session.
 Sessions will last the full 2 hours.
 Register here.

 8U Showcase (Thornell Farm Park)